MEDICAL SCHOOL INTERVIEW GUIDE — MEDICAL SCHOOLS — INDIVIDUAL MEDICAL SCHOOLS

 The UCAT is used to assess the skills, characteristics and professional behaviours required for medical school.
 The exam includes 5 subtests: Abstract Reasoning, Decision Making, Quantitative Reasoning, Situational Judgement (SJT) and Verbal Reasoning.

-To help you, there’s our adaptive UCAT question bank, which uses artificial intelligence to carefully select practice questions based on your individual strengths and weaknesses in the syllabus.
+To help you, there’s the free Medibuddy UCAT question bank, which uses artificial intelligence to carefully select practice questions based on your individual strengths and weaknesses in the syllabus.
 Rather than spend hours answering questions which you can easily do, you’ll be given questions in the areas which you need to develop, to help improve your UCAT score.

 The question bank dashboard (below) also shows you how you’re performing in each of the subtests, with your calculated skill level, response time, and the total number of questions answered and correctly, for each section of the UCAT.
 This means you can quickly identify areas that you’ve “mastered” and those which you need to spend more time on.
 For example, for SJT (which Edinburgh requires a minimum band 3 in) you can easily see if you’re performing at the level which you need to.